 Check All Clothes Racks

-However, for those who enjoy the scavenger hunt game, then it’s a fun thing to earn from.
+However, for those who enjoy the scavenger hunt game, it’s a fun thing to earn from.
 I’m one of those people who enjoy this so much that’s why I have decided to make this my full-time gig.

-Once I get into a thrift store, I check all racks.
-I check all clothes.
+Once I get into a thrift store, I check all the racks.
+I checked all clothes.
 I check them one by one to see if there’s anything that is worth selling.
 I look for brands that have a high resell rate and I look for designs that are unique and uncommon.

 Check All Clothes Before You Check Out

 When I started selling clothes, I was too lazy to check the items before checking out.
 And I often find damage to clothes once I get home.
 If the damage were repairable, I bring them to a local seamstress for repair which costs money of course.

 Nowadays, I really have learned my lesson well.
 I always check everything before I pay for the items that I have picked.
 I check the seams, and hardware (buttons and zippers, etc) and I check if there are stains and tears on the exterior and on the lining.

 Once I’m done checking all of the clothes, then I pay at the counter.
 By the way, before I even start looking for clothes, I ask them how much the last price is and I already bargain even before I start.